Skip to Content

 The Highline’s unique feature is its ability to integrate with the urban spaces around it.
 It is rare that green space and a busy urban area can co-exist so harmoniously, and that is exactly what the High Line has done.

 It’s difficult to describe this unique place and no pictures do it justice.
-The architecture, the art installations, the street art, the views of the city and Hudson River, and many other details make it one of my personal favorite places in the city.
+The architecture, the art installations, the street art, the views of the city and the Hudson River, and many other details make it one of my personal favorite places in the city.
 It’s a nice place to experience yet another facet of the Big Apple, and a great addition to your 1-day NYC itinerary.

 Good to know: Walking the entire length of the High Line takes about 30-45 minutes.
 If you want to shorten it a bit, start around W 18th St on the High Line and finish on W 34th.
 Along the way, make sure you check out the view on W 23rd Street and the giant skyscrapers of Hudson Yards.
 The views on the High Line are spectacular.